Title IV Funds

 who receive federal financial aid

-and who officially withdraw from Faulkner State Community College during the first 60 percent of a term will have their federal financial aid adjusted.
+and who officially withdraw from the College during the first 60 percent of a term will have their federal financial aid adjusted.
 To officially withdraw from the College, a student may withdraw any time prior to the last day of class before any final exams start for any semester or term, as published in the printed semester schedule for the College.
 To withdraw, students must file an official withdrawal form in either the Registrar’s

 Office or in the Administrative Offices on branch campuses.